 This leads to a degenerative ("wear and tear") process and subsequent pain and tenderness felt at the outside of the elbow.

-While tennis elbow may occur on its own, there are two groups of people that are especially vulnerable to developing this condition:
+Despite its name, tennis elbow does not solely occur in tennis players.
+There are two groups of people that are especially vulnerable to developing this condition:

-• Sports participants: Athletes, especially racquet sport players, are prone to developing tennis elbow.
+- Sports participants: Athletes, especially racquet sport players (including pickleball), are prone to developing tennis elbow.
 About a third of amateur tennis players experience tennis elbow at some point in their careers.
 In addition to racquet sports, tennis elbow is seen in golfers, fencers, and other sports participants.

 Diagnosis